pip-services/pip-services-docs/content/en/net/tutorials/microservice_dockerization/step0.md

 ```

 If everything was installed successfully, the screen will display the latest version of Docker.

+Next, we need to install Docker Compose.
+To do this, follow the instructions given [here](https://docs.docker.com/compose/install/).

+Lastly, we need to install Powershell.
+The instructions to install this tool are available [here](https://docs.microsoft.com/en-us/powershell/)

 Now that we’ve got the environment set up, we can move on to [Step 2.
 Building a microservice.](../step1)